YokedDiagram/PerformanceLens/README.md

 **4.** Run the Main.py file.

 ### Extras
 Anomaly Detection folder contains data constructed using output of PerformanceLENS on Train Ticket dataset.
+This dataset can be used to perform trace based anomaly detection using the latency distribution output of PerformanceLENS.
-AnomalyTrainer.py file can be used to reproduce the Anomaly Detection experiment on the created dataset.
+AnomalyTrainer.py file can be run to reproduce the Anomaly Detection experiment on the created dataset.
+In the experiment we use traditional ML models trained on PerformanceLENS output to detect trace based anomalies.